 Mayan Riviera and Tulum Real Estate

-Most retirees or soon-to-be retirees are buying Tulum land, both raw land and development land.
+Most retirees or soon-to-be retirees are buying real estate in Tulum that is land – both raw land and development land.
 Raw land is better choice for those planning ahead for their retirement, and have the time to wait for the specific infrastructure to arrive to make their lot more liveable.
 Most developers are fairly upfront about how long this is expected to take, helping buyers consider if this time-line fits into their plans.
 An experienced agent will be able to advise on the reputation and reliability of the developer.
 This option is usually less expensive and allows buyers to accumulate funds to build in the future.

 The other option is development land, which includes many benefits such as installed infrastructure for electricity, water, telephones, etc. – in some cases underground with high-tech features such as fibre optics.